Walter G. R. Hinchliffe: Post war

 After the War he became a widely experienced pilot, pioneering, opening and flying many civilian routes for both KLM and Imperial Airways.
 In 1920 he made the first airmail flight from the Netherlands to England.
 In 1921 he made the first civilian passenger night-flights from Lympne to Amsterdam, and Amsterdam to Berlin.
 His new routes included Amsterdam-Gelsenkirchen-Dortmund-London-Amsterdam in 11 hours flying time and Berlin-Amsterdam-London-Lowestoft-Lympne in just over 12 hours flying time.
 During 1922-1923 he was Chief Pilot of KLM.

 In 1923 he joined Instone Air Line covering Denmark, Germany, the Netherlands, Belgium, London and Paris, and after the merger into Imperial Airways he flew a De Havilland Hercules to Cairo and opened up the Imperial Airways Eastern route.

 His flying experience included over 40 types of aircraft including; Avro, British Aerial Transport, Bleriot, Bristol F2b, Caudron, Curtis, De Havilland, Fokker, Grahame-White Boxkite, Handley-Page, Nieuport, Pemberton-Billing Scout, Sopwith Camel, Sopwith Dolphin, Sopwith 1½ Strutter, Sopwith Pup, Vickers Vimy and Vickers Vulcan.

-In September 1927, Hinchliffe flew Charles A. Levine back to the US, replacing Clarence Chamberlin who had flown Levine from the U.S. to Germany.
-Hinchliffe and Levine were filmed at the Clapham Studios in London for a short film made in the DeForest Phonofilm sound-on-film process before their departure.
+In September 1927, Hinchliffe, having agreed to pilot the Columbia, Charles A. Levine's plane back to the U.S. (replacing Clarence Chamberlin who had flown Levine from the U.S. to Germany), the two flew from Cranwell Airdrome in England with Delhi, India as their destination.
+After battling winds and a faulty fuel pump for 10 hours, the duo landed safely in Vienna.
+Hinchliffe returned to his employment with Imperial Airways.
+Levine would return to the U.S. aboard the steamer, Leviathan in October.
+Hinchliffe and Levine were filmed at the Clapham Studios in London for a short film made in the DeForest Phonofilm sound-on-film process before their departure for India.